Projects

 CURRENT:

-This symposium for students and the community offered two panels of children’s media professionals discussing trends in children’s media and career opportunities within the industry, while sharing real-world experiences and advice with attendees.
-Symposium has been held annually since 2018, and the next one is scheduled for 2022.
+This symposium for students and the community offers two panels of children’s media professionals discussing trends in children’s media and career opportunities within the industry, while sharing real-world experiences and advice with attendees.
+It has been held annually since 2018, and the next one is scheduled for April 2nd, 2025.

 Media Inside Out